Sushmita-Ghosh/ZapInc/README.md

-# Getting Started with Create React App
+# Project Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is similar to the work I had done previously in an organization.

 ## Available Scripts